 Breaks:

-The most commonly used “Break” in a Microsoft Word features document is a Page Beak.
-When you insert a page break, the following text is bumped to a new page; This is immensely useful when you want to start new chapters/ headings on a fresh page.
+The most commonly used “break” in a Microsoft Word document is a page break.
+Inserting a page break causes the subsequent text to move to a new page; This is immensely useful when you want to start new chapters/ headings on a new page.

 -